 - Brands: Some blown-in cellulose insulation brands include GreenFiber, Applegate, and Nu-Wool.

-Blow-In-Blanket (BIB) is the brand name for a patented new-construction method of insulating walls with blower-injected fiberglass pellets that can be used for either open or closed walls.
+Blow-In Blanket system (BIBS) is the trademarked name for a patented new-construction method of insulating walls with blower-injected insulation that can be used for either open or closed walls.
 On open walls, a fabric sheath is attached to studs, providing a type of cage that contains blown-in fiberglass (not cellulose) insulation, in pellets and other forms.
-Unlike loose-fill insulation, these pellets form a tight, dense, seamless blanket that is highly effective at stopping air infiltration.
+Unlike loose-fill insulation, the insulation forms a tight, dense, seamless blanket that is highly effective at stopping air infiltration.

-- Pros: BIB pellets do not settle.
+- Pros: BIBS insulation does not settle.
 The initial volume you fill will remain at that volume.
-Unlike cellulose insulation, BIB does not soak up moisture, so mold and mildew growth is inhibited.
+Unlike cellulose insulation, certified BIBS materials do not soak up moisture, so mold and mildew growth is inhibited.